-16.3 Dividend and Voting Rights
+16.1 Islamic Corporation for the Development of the Private Sector and the Government of Maldives have subscribed 85% and 15% respectively for the Banks's issued and fully paid sharecapital as at 31 December 2015.
 The holders of the ordinary shares are entitled to dividends as declared from time to time and are entitled to one vote per share at the shareholders' meetings of the Bank.

-No dividends have been declared by the board of directors for the year ended 31st December 2014 (2013 : Nil).
+No dividends have been declared by the board of directors for the year ended 31st December 2015